Domestic Violence Attorney in Phoenix

 Aggravated Domestic Violence

-Aggravated domestic violence is a class 5 felony in the state of Arizona.
-One way to incur this criminal charge is to be accused of a third domestic violence offense within 7 years.
+Aggravated domestic violence is a Class 5 felony in the state of Arizona.
+One way to incur this criminal charge is to be accused of a third domestic violence offense within seven (7) years.

-Consider the following minimum jail sentences for multiple DV offenders:
+Consider the following minimum jail sentences for repeat offenders:

-- 3rd DV Offense in 7 Years: Minimum four months in jail
+- Third offense in 7 years: Minimum of our months in jail

-- 4th DV Offense in 7 Years: Minimum eight months in jail
+- Fourth offense in 7 years: Minimum of eight months in jail

-In other cases, an individual is charged with aggravated domestic violence for multiple criminal allegations arising from the same incident.
+In some cases, an individual could be charged with aggravated domestic violence as a result of multiple criminal allegations arising from the same incident.
 For example, an individual may be charged with assault, disorderly conduct, and criminal damage from the same act, leading to enhanced charges and penalties.

 Assault & Domestic Violence